carlghx/RTSLabsAtHome/README.md

 # RTSLabsAtHome
 RTS Labs At Home Coding Exercise

+This was created using Microsoft Visual Studio 2019

 #1 Print the number of integers in an array that are above the given input and the number that are below, e.g. for the array [1, 5, 2, 1, 10] with input 6, print “above: 1, below: 4”.
 Solution is in ClassLibrary\AboveAndBelow\AboveAndBelow.cs NUnit Testing is in AboveAndBelowTests.cs